European Union: Joint Ventures

 - Toshiba’s appointment of one of the two directors entitled to represent MTPD (namely the vice president of that undertaking).

 The case confirms that a minority investor may be liable for infringements of the entity in which it holds a stake (in this case Toshiba held a 35.5 per cent shareholding).
 This will be the case if the minority investor is able to actually exercise decisive influence on that entity through rights that are greater than those normally given to minority shareholders to protect their investment.

 The Goldman Sachs decision

 The most recent case relating to decisive influence has extended the above-described concepts of liability to institutional investors, such as private equity firms, in relation to their portfolio companies.
-In the 12 July 2018 Goldman Sachs decision, 15 the General Court confirmed a 2014 Commission decision holding Goldman Sachs (GS) jointly and severally liable for the payment of a fine of €37 million, for the unlawful participation in the Power Cables cartel by a group of companies (Prysmian SpA and its subsidiaries) in which GS had an investment.
-16 GS had an indirect controlling interest in Prysmian through a series of affiliated funds (gradually decreasing from 100 per cent to 84 per cent).
-In May 2007, the shares of Prysmian were offered to the public in an initial public offering, which further reduced GS’ shareholding to 31.8 per cent.
-Two years later, on the very day that the European Commission carried out a dawn raid at the premises of Prysmian, GS sold all of its remaining interests in the company.
+In the 12 July 2018 Goldman Sachs decision,16 the General Court confirmed a 2014 Commission decision holding Goldman Sachs (GS) jointly and severally liable for the payment of a fine of €37 million, for the unlawful participation in the power cables cartel by a group of companies (Prysmian SpA and its subsidiaries) in which GS had an investment.17 GS had an indirect controlling interest in Prysmian through a series of affiliated funds (gradually decreasing from 100 per cent to 84 per cent).
+In May 2007, Prysmian shares were offered to the public in an initial public offering (IPO), which further reduced GS’ shareholding to 31.8 per cent.
+Two years later, on the very day that the European Commission carried out a dawn raid at the premises of Prysmian, GS sold all its remaining interests in the company.